MathPel/Mathieu-Pellen/content/publication/publi_1/index.md

 publication: ""
 publication_short: ""

 abstract: We study polarisation of W-bosons produced in association with one jet at the LHC.
 In particular, we provide all necessary theoretical ingredients for the precise extraction of polarisation fractions.
-To that end, we present new polarised predictions up to NNLO QCD accuracy employing the narrowwidth approximation, in two phase spaces inclusive and fiducial.
+To that end, we present new polarised predictions up to NNLO QCD accuracy employing the narrow-width approximation, in two phase spaces inclusive and fiducial.
+We compare results in the fiducial phase space to a full off-shell computation as well as experimental data.
+Finally, we fit the polarisation fractions using shape templates and show that NNLO corrections significantly improve their determination.

 # Summary.
 An optional shortened abstract.
 summary: